We’ve all done it before…

 It usually doesn’t get much more complicated than that.

-For each goal, you want to try to determine metrics that show whether you’re succeeding or not.
+For each goal, you want to determine metrics showing your success.

 Let’s look at a few example metrics.